onyx-lang/onyx-book/src/types/distinct.md

 # Distinct
-Distinct types wrap a primitive or pointer type, which allows for strong type checking and operator overloads.
+Distinct types wrap another type in a new *distinct* type, which allows for strong type checking and operator overloads.
 Consider this example about representing a timestamp.
 ```onyx
 use core {println}